 This order has been put in place to protect our community and keep us all healthy.
 Please do not put friends, family, neighbors, first responders, or medical professionals, at unnecessary risk.
 We understand this order can be overwhelming but we, along with our partners in the medical field, believe it is vital to protect our community and keep all of us healthy and safe.

 Like the rest of this pandemic, the information related to this order may evolve and change.
 Our goal when dealing with complaints or other concerns related to the order, or the pandemic in general, is to educate.
-As more details become available we will share them on our social media channels and on this page.

 We are honored to serve our community and we appreciate your understanding and cooperation during this challenging time.
 Please remember we are still serving the community each hour, of every day.
 We would appreciate not being put in unnecessary risk.

 Please stay home and stay healthy.
 Take care of yourselves and look out for one another.

 Thank you for doing your part to keep Fitchburg healthy and safe.

 Physical distancing is the concept of maintaining distance between individuals in order to prevent the spread of germs and diseases.
 We prefer the use the term physical distancing to describe the six-feet distance required to prevent the spread of a disease such as COVID-19.

 Unfortunately a crisis creates opportunities for scam artists and with a whole new at-home workforce there are a host of cyber-security threats.

 Stay up to date on current trends related to various scams with these resources:

 We also remind you to be aware of the activity in your neighborhood.
 Although there are many distractions resulting from this pandemic, please remember to practice basic crime prevention tips.